Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 To expose the API through WebAssembly, I'll write a function named `annotate_snippet` that expects the options of the `Snippet` as parameters (title, footer, slices, and formattiong options), and which returns a `String`.

-To model these options, we can use an opague type called `JsValue`, and later do some parsing to check the values have the expected structure.
+To model these options, we can use an opague type called `JsValue`, and do some parsing to check the values have the expected structure.

 ```rust
 #[wasm_bindgen]